awsdocs/incident-manager-user-guide/doc_source/response-plans.md

 + **Runbooks** – Developing runbooks that provide repeatable and understandable steps helps reduce the stress responders experience during incidents\.
 + **Collaboration** – Use chat channels to streamline communication during incidents\.
 Chat channels help responders stay up to date with information and also share information with other responders\.

-## Response plan creation<a name="response-plans-create"></a>
+## Create a response plan<a name="response-plans-create"></a>

-Using the response plan best practices and the Incident Manager console, create dynamic response plans to automate incident response\.
+Use the following procedure to create a response plan and automate incident response\.

 **Response plan details**